Shakthivelms8/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

+# Module 4 - Implement Azure Cosmos DB SQL API point operations

 ## Lab 1 :  Create and update documents with the Azure Cosmos DB SQL API SDK

 The [Microsoft.Azure.Cosmos.Container][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container] class includes a set of member methods to create, retrieve, update, and delete items within an Azure Cosmos DB SQL API container.
 Together, these methods perform some of the most common “CRUD” operations across various items within SQL API containers.

 In this lab, you’ll use the SDK to perform everyday CRUD operations on an item within an Azure Cosmos DB SQL API container.

-## Prepare your development environment
+### Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.